-Some 2.4 million people – almost half of the population – are in need of humanitarian assistance.
-Around 2.1 million people are food insecure.
-The situation of the very high number of internally displaced is of particular concern.
+Approximately 2.4 million people - half of the country's total population - need humanitarian assistance.
+Some 2.1 million people are food insecure.

-The national health system collapsed due to the widespread violence, destruction of public infrastructure and looting.
-Safe drinking water is scarce and less than 35% of the population has access to it.
-Sanitation is challenging due to lack of latrines and proper waste management in congested IDP camps.
-Emergency shelter and basic construction materials and tools remain a priority.
+The health system has collapsed due to widespread violence, destruction and looting of public infrastructure.
+Less than 35% of the population has access to safe drinking water.
+At the sites of displaced people there is a lack of hygiene and sanitation infrastructure.
+Providing emergency shelter and distributing basic building materials and tools remains a priority.

-The EU funds humanitarian projects to enable free access to primary health care services, notably through mobile clinics, with a main focus on life-saving interventions and the control of epidemic-prone infectious diseases.
-Projects seeking to improve the protection of civilians are also being supported, including tracking of incidents, medical, psychosocial and legal support to victims as well as actions offering a protective environment for children.
+The EU is funding humanitarian projects for free access to quality primary health care, including mobile clinics.
+Projects to improve the protection of civilians also receive funding, including incident monitoring projects, medical, psychosocial and legal support for victims, as well as actions to provide a protective environment for children.